 The B & A Trail will be a part of the Lifeline 100 Rides this October.
 Image courtesy of Annapolis Discovered.

 The Anne Arundel County Lifeline 100 Community Bicycle Event celebrates this fact, showcasing the region’s diverse network of scenic trails and roadways while also spotlighting cycling awareness, safety, and its benefits.
-After a hiatus in 2020, the Lifeline 100 will take place Sunday, October 3, 2021.
+The Lifeline 100 will take place Sunday, October 2, 2022.

-Cohosted by Anne Arundel Department of Recreation & Parks, Anne Arundel County Police, and Bicycle Advocates for Annapolis and Anne Arundel County (Bike AAA), the seventh iteration of the annual event invites cyclists of all ages and abilities, along with supporters, to celebrate cycling in one of the Mid-Atlantic’s best biking destinations.
+Cohosted by the Anne Arundel Department of Recreation & Parks, Anne Arundel County Police, and Bicycle Advocates for Annapolis and Anne Arundel County (Bike AAA), the annual event invites cyclists of all ages and abilities, along with supporters, to celebrate cycling in one of the Mid-Atlantic’s best biking destinations.
+2022 marks the 8th anniversary of this century ride and biking extravaganza!

 Lifeline 100 can accommodate all riders and all abilities, learn more on their website.
 Image courtesy of Annapolis Discovered.